 Once enabled, Admins, Leaders and Managers can import a custom SCoA from an Excel template by following the steps below.

 - Go to Manage > Client/Company > Export SCoA Template.
-While you can save the template anywhere on your PC, you MUST keep the same file name; otherwise, you will receive an error when importing.
+While you can save the template anywhere on your PC, you MUST ensure the file name reflects the existing Client/Company name in the Qvinci account; otherwise, you will receive an error when importing.
 This helps eliminate any cross-company uploads that might occur for multi client/company accounts.
+Example format: SCOA_Import_SampleCompanyName.xlsx

 - In the template, each account type will have a separate tab along the bottom.
 For each account type you'd like to use in your SCoA, enter it on the appropriate tab.
 The Qvinci SCoA requires that accounts be formatted with colon delimiters to differentiate parents from children, as seen below.
 Qvinci uses the same account types as QuickBooks, with exception to the additional account type called "Current Liability" which is utilized in Xero's accounting platform.